Phil Plait has mixed feelings about the moon-landing hoax.

 Back in February 2001, Fox Broadcasting ran a documentary titled "Conspiracy Theory: Did We Land on the Moon?"
 Plait coincidentally had a pile of research ready from a book he was working on, and a friend sent him an advance copy of the show so that he had time to write up a response.

-Plait's essay on his personal blog, which he published shortly after the show aired, quickly generated thousands of views years before Facebook, Twitter and today's social media even existed.
+Plait's essay on his personal blog (opens in new tab), which he published shortly after the show aired, quickly generated thousands of views years before Facebook, Twitter and today's social media even existed.
 Fox's TV show propelled Plait's writing to a large audience, and his 2002 book "Bad Astronomy: Misconceptions and Misuses Revealed, from Astrology to the Moon Landing 'Hoax'" (Wiley) helped as well.
 Plait remains a popular science commentator nearly two decades later.

 "I kind of wish it had never aired," Plait said about the Fox documentary, "because it opened a huge Pandora's box.
 On the other hand, it's exposing a wound to sunlight.
 That thing was there anyway, festering.
 Let it get out to the public, and let it heal, and let it kill the infection.
 But yeah, it's troubling.
 Just to know that if Fox hadn't aired that, who knows what my career path would have been."

 Apollo 11 astronauts Neil Armstrong and Buzz Aldrin stepped onto the lunar surface on July 20, 1969.
-Even back then, some people were skeptical that the feat was technologically possible.
+Even back then, some people were sceptical that the feat was technologically possible.
 The James Bond movie "Diamonds Are Forever," for example, had a joke about faked moon landings just two years later, in 1971.